 This review found only one small randomised controlled trial concerning the effectiveness of distraction osteogenesis compared to conventional orthognathic surgery.
 The available evidence is of very low quality, which indicates that further research is likely to change the estimate of the effect.
 Based on measured outcomes, distraction osteogenesis may produce more satisfactory results; however, further prospective research comprising assessment of a larger sample size with participants with different facial characteristics is required to confirm possible true differences between interventions.

 Cleft lip and palate is one of the most common birth defects and can cause difficulties with feeding, speech and hearing, as well as psychosocial problems.
 Treatment of orofacial clefts is prolonged; it typically commences after birth and lasts until the child reaches adulthood or even into adulthood.
 Residual deformities, functional disturbances, or both, are frequently seen in adults with a repaired cleft.
 Conventional orthognathic surgery, such as Le Fort I osteotomy, is often performed for the correction of maxillary hypoplasia.
 An alternative intervention is distraction osteogenesis, which achieves bone lengthening by gradual mechanical distraction.
+This review is an update of the original version that was published in 2016.

 To provide evidence regarding the effects and long-term results of maxillary distraction osteogenesis compared to orthognathic surgery for the treatment of hypoplastic maxilla in people with cleft lip and palate.